stimulsoft/Samples-Flash-PHP/README.md

+## Attention!

+This repository is archived, and the source code of these examples is no longer updated, because the technology used in the examples is outdated and no longer supported.
+You can read more in [this article](https://www.stimulsoft.com/en/blog/news/the-end-of-support-for-flash-components).

+---

 # PHP-Flash samples for Stimulsoft Reports.PHP

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.PHP reporting tool in the PHP applications, using HTML/PHP code and Flash components.